 Up until this point, we’ve covered definition of candor and how it fits into the professional world.
 Here's a refresher: Candor is the skill to have open, sincere, and direct communication.
 So, how do candor and radical candor differ?
 And, what makes it so radical?

 "‘You know, Kim, I can tell I'm not really getting through to you.
 I'm going to have to be clearer here.
 When you say “um” every third word, it makes you sound stupid.’”

 – Sheryl Sandberg, Kim Scott's former boss

-Kim Scott, the founder of Candor, Inc., describes radical candor as personally caring and challenging the recipient of candor directly.
+Kim Scott, the founder of Candor Inc., a consulting service that helps companies build more radically candid teams, describes radical candor as personally caring and challenging the recipient of candor directly.
 Scott recalls a specific moment after giving a successful presentation to Google executives, when her former boss, Sheryl Sandberg, asked to take a walk.